They first abducted me in the woods,

 With as many people as we can find.”

-I couldn’t decide whether to pity this hybrid;
+I couldn’t decide if I should pity this hybrid;

 My life was dependent on lessening pain.